igor-krein/IDNameObjects/README.md

 ## Where it could be used additionally

-I think it could work pretty well with Windows lists controls, but I don't know of any that support partial data retreiving.
+I think it could work pretty well with Windows lists controls, but I don't know of any that support partial data retrieving.
 If there are, I am sure I could write an additional IDNameObjects Windows API.

 I also succesfully used it with <a href="https://github.com/martijnboland/MvcPaging">Martijn Boland's Mvc.Paging tool</a> (this paginator doesn't require loading all the data from the DB, which is good).